Stay up to date with all the great, exclusive Fellows Events

 Phoenix Decorating Company - Family Field Trip

-NHM had its first-ever entry in the historic Tournament of Roses Parade for 2012!
+NHMLA had its first-ever entry in the historic Tournament of Roses Parade for 2012!
 The float, which featured three dinosaurs from our new Dinosaur Hall, was designed and constructed by Phoenix Decorating Company the world's largest builder of Rose Parade floats.
-Fellows were invited to preview the NHM's float at Phoenix's warehouse in Pasadena.
-They also enjoyed sneak peeks of other floats, got their picture taken with the NHM float, and enjoyed seasonal snacks, and tasty warm beverages.
-Follow the link below to view photos from this historic NHM field trip!
+Fellows were invited to preview the NHMLA's float at Phoenix's warehouse in Pasadena.
+They also enjoyed sneak peeks of other floats, got their picture taken with the NHMLA float, and enjoyed seasonal snacks, and tasty warm beverages.
+Follow the link below to view photos from this historic NHMLA field trip!

 Jim Henson Studios - Family Field Trip

 Fellows enjoyed an exclusive tour of the Jim Henson Studios located on the historic Charlie Chaplin lot, built in 1918.
 Chaplin filmed several classics at this lot such as Modern Times and Gold Rush.
 The day included a tour of the screening room and courtyard, where guests viewed Charlie Chaplin’s footprints and a puppet demonstration with Henson puppeteers.
 Guests also learned about the collaboration with Henson on the making of NHMLA’s newest puppet, the Saber-Toothed Cat.

 Explorers of the Sea - Family Field Trip